JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022/index.md

 ---
-title: "Journey and Reflections on useR!
-2022 Conference"
+title: "Learning Journey and Reflections on useR!
+2022 Conference."
 subtitle: ""
-excerpt: "This post is a write up on my learning journey in the useR!
+excerpt: "This narrative is a write up on my learning journey in the useR!
 2022 Conference."
 date: 2022-06-23
 author: "Jeremy Selva"
 draft: true